hgh-bibliophile/Nova-CLI/readme.md

 #### scss

-Compile and prefix .scss files in `./files/src/styles` to .css files.
-If `-p` is added, files will be minified as well.
+Compile, prefix, and prettify .scss files in `./files/src/styles` to .css files.
+If `-p` is added, files will be minified instead of prettifyed.

 ```
 Usage: $ nova scss|s [options]